Why every business should offer floating holidays

 Review your holiday schedule

-First, you’ll need to create your holiday schedule for the year.
-Evaluate whether you should make any changes.
-For example, many companies recognized Juneteenth as a holiday for the first time in 2020.
-On the other hand, many people do not celebrate Columbus Day, and view it with some disdain in recent years.
+On the other hand, many people do not celebrate Columbus Day and view it with some disdain in recent years.
 So, employees may prefer an extra floating holiday instead.
 You could also update your holiday schedule to list it as Indigenous Peoples’ Day.

-Set a number of floating holidays
+Set several floating holidays

 Establish the terms

-The floating holiday should be a separate PTO bank or balance from sick time and vacation time.
+The floating holiday should be a separate PTO bank or balance between sick and vacation time.
 Generally, employers give floating holidays as a set number of days off at the beginning of the year, rather than being accrued over time.
 You may decide if floating holidays will be given based on the calendar year or the employee’s hire date.

-You’ll also need to decide whether employees can roll over unused floating holidays into the next year.
-Many employers do not allow this as they are meant to be used for significant dates throughout the year rather than be saved up year-to-year.
 You should double-check your state laws on unused paid time off.
 Some states may consider vacation days and floating holidays as part of an employee’s compensation package.
 That means you’d have to pay out accrued time off upon termination.

 Floating holidays, like vacation days, should require adequate notice from employees.
-These are typically used on a specific date that holds meaning.
-Therefore, employees can plan days off weeks in advance, unlike sick days.
-Human resources should properly record and track the usage of floating holidays.
+They are typically used on a specific date that holds meaning.

 Be sure to include all of this in your employee handbook along with the rest of your leave of absence and PTO policy.

-Do floating holidays really make a difference?
+Do floating holidays make a difference?

 Does providing a couple of extra days of paid time off really make a difference for employees?
 The answer is yes.

-Employers often perceive time off as a loss of productivity.
-However, providing adequate time off is necessary to keep employees happy, productive, and engaged.
 Floating holidays promote this by letting employees save their vacation days for vacation while giving them time off to observe important religious holidays or family events.

-Employees of all faiths and backgrounds deserve to observe holidays and practices that are important to them.
-They shouldn’t have to deplete their vacation or sick leave to do it either.
 Both of those specific PTO types serve their own important purposes in promoting employee wellness.
 Establishing a separate PTO bank for employees to use for significant dates shows that your company values individual differences and cares about all staff members.